Elvis Inspired Cookie Cups Recipe, an easy holiday and Christmas cookie full of peanut butter, honey, banana, and bacon!

 While the cookies are still warm, use the handle of a wooden spoon to create cavities in each cookie.
 Cool cookies on wire rack.
-I like to use my Mini-Tart Shaper from Pampered Chef.
-It costs less than $6 and comes in handy!
+I like to use my Mini-Tart Shaper which makes it easy to form the cookie cups!

 Let the peanut butter mixture cool until it firms up a bit.

 Put on your favorite Elvis Christmas music, and you’re ready to enjoy!

 Hope you enjoy!

 Elvis Inspired Cookie cups

 - 14.42 oz flour (408.75 g or about 3 cups + 6 1/2 tablespoons) unbleached all-purpose (10%protein) flour

 - 1 tablespoon cornstarch

 - 1 teaspoon baking powder

 - 7.62 oz light brown sugar (216g or about 1 cup + 2 tablespoons)